WacekeMburu/Qr-code-component/README.md

 # Qr-code
- Making a Qr code component using HTML and CSS
+ Making a Qr code component using basic HTML and CSS